Yangani/pet-shop/README.md

 The starting code provides a basic Mithril app with a single request to this API, and showing the result on the page.
 Don't forget to `npm install` !

+### Postman

 Before you start, poke around the API using Postman.
 DO NOT SKIP THIS STEP!

-To use an API token, you will need to include it in the `POST` parameters; the correct key is `apiToken` (don't forget to set your `Content-Type`!)
+Some endpoints require an API token.
+You can generate one by signing in.
+To use it, you will need to include it in the `POST` parameters; the correct key is `apiToken` (don't forget to set your `Content-Type`!)

 ## Basic requirements: